marrobi/PartsUnlimitedMRP/docs/HOL_Docker_Deploy_ACR_ACS/README.md

 **Step 2.** Create a container registry
 Run the `az acr create` command to create a container registry.

+*Note: If you get an error about acr, please run `az component update --add acr` which will install the acr component for the CLI*

 > [!TIP]
 > When you create a registry, specify a globally unique top-level domain name, containing only letters and numbers.
 The registry name in the examples is `my-registry`, but substitute a unique, lower case, name of your own.
 >